haquefardeen/awesome-dot/README.md

 #### Related Resources

 - [Promoteam 3D](https://readymag.com/joaji/parachain/)- An open-source 3D model of Relay chain and Parachains for Polkadot and Kusama community
+- [Anaelleltd](https://anaelleltd.github.io/substrate4/)- A curated list of Substrate-related resources.
+-

 #### Youtube channels that are translating the content of Polkadot